ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: Introduction

-This work is situated within a broader research program on modular embodied intelligence.
-Prior papers introduced the ECM concept~\cite{qin2025ecm}, continuous capability evolution~\cite{qin2025evolution}, runtime governance~\cite{qin2025governance}, and upgrade governance~\cite{qin2026upgrade}.
-The present paper completes a critical missing layer: the \emph{contract substrate} that provides the formal basis for determining when composition is safe, when upgrades are compatible, and when releases are ready for deployment.
+This work completes a layer in a broader research program on modular embodied intelligence.
+Prior papers introduced the ECM concept~\citep{qin2025ecm}, continuous capability evolution~\citep{qin2025evolution}, runtime governance~\citep{qin2025governance}, and upgrade governance~\citep{qin2026upgrade}.
+The present paper adds the \emph{contract substrate}: the formal basis for deciding when composition is safe, when an upgrade is compatible, and when a release is ready, validated against bugs that real robotics systems have actually reported.

-\section{Motivation and Problem Formulation}
+\subsection{Motivation and Problem Formulation}

 Before formalizing the ECM Contract model, we ground our approach in two motivating scenarios that illustrate why conventional interface descriptions are insufficient for embodied capability composition and evolution.
 We then distill three formal research questions that structure the remainder of the paper.